dbottillo/AMultiItemListAdapter/README.md

 ```

-If you want to use the section version of AMultiItemListAdapter the behaviour is slighty different:
+If you want to use the section version of AMultiItemListAdapter the behaviour is slightly different:

 ```java
 int cellSpacing = (int)getResources().getDimension(R.dimen.cell_spacing);